gitextensions/gitextensions/Setup/README.md

     set_version_to.py --version 2.48

-3. Run BuildInstallers.VS2012.cmd or BuildInstallers.VS2013.cmd.
+3. Run BuildInstallers.VS2012.cmd, or BuildInstallers.VS2013.cmd, or BuildInstallers.VS2015.cmd.
 This will generate two msi installers:
     * GitExtensions248.msi - the standard install with only Git Extensions
     * GitExtensions248Complete.msi - also includes msysgit and KDiff3